10 Essential surf and water photography tips for beginners

 1. Choose the right housing and gear

 The first big step is figuring out how to get your camera safely into the ocean.
-And trust me, your choice of housing matters.
+And trust me, your choice of camera housing matters.
 My first attempt with the DiCAPac ended in heartbreak.
-It is simply not built for surf conditions.
+It’s simply not built for surf conditions.

-From there, I started experimenting with Seafrogs housings, affordable, functional, and they have served me well, and later Aquatech, the more expensive option but absolutely worth the investment once you are committed.
-If you are just testing the waters, you can even start with an AxisGo setup for your phone.
-But whatever you do, do not skimp on protecting your gear.
+From there, I started experimenting with Seafrogs housings, which are affordable, functional, and they have served me well, and later Aquatech, the more expensive option but absolutely worth the investment once you are committed.
+If you are just testing the waters, you can even start with an AxisGo of JOBY SeaPal setup for your phone.
+But whatever you do, don’t skimp on protecting your gear.
+That surf photography mistake was tried and tested by yours truly.

 If you want to explore options, check out Seafrogs for affordable surf housings, or Aquatech for professional-level builds trusted by surf photographers worldwide.